-Chelsea’s Magdalena Eriksson played a key part in helping Sweden seal a place in the final 16 of the World Cup by assisting the fourth goal in her side's comfortable 5-1 victory against Thailand in the south of France.
+Chelsea's Magdalena Eriksson played a key part in helping Sweden seal a place in the final 16 of the World Cup after assisting the fourth goal in her sides comfortable 5-1 victory against Thailand in the South of France.

 Sweden will see this victory as a good omen as the last time they won their first two World Cup fixtures was in 2011 when they made it to the semi-finals of the tournament.

 As Thailand had received a 13-0 thrashing against the USA in their opener, this fixture was also expected to have a high scoreline, especially as Sweden set up in a 4-3-3 formation.
 Eriksson started at left-back and made great use of her impressive left foot down the flank.
 Jonna Andersson is yet to play a part in her first World Cup and remained on the bench, with Hedvig Lindahl, our recent departure stationed in goal.